 As described in Section 1.2, the terms and conditions of the 2008 Biological Opinion required Grant PUD to investigate alternative top-spill designs for a fish-bypass facility at Priest Rapids Dam in consultation with NMFS and the PRCC (NMFS 2008).
 Following completion of the Downstream Passage Alternatives Study (Jacobs et al. 2003), a process was initiated to develop a new fish passage facility for Priest Rapids Dam.
 In 2006 a prototype surface spill passage route (top-spill bulkhead located at spillways nineteen and twenty) was constructed to help evaluate fish behavior and survival under controlled operating conditions to address unknown aspects of fish passage at Priest Rapids Dam.
 Evaluations were undertaken in 2006, 2007 (Timko et al. 2007), 2008 (Sullivan et al. 2008), 2009 (Timko et al. 2009), and 2010 (Timko et al 2010) under consultation with the PRCC.
-Based on the above referenced studies of the prototype surface spill (top-spill bulkhead), final designs have been completed for the PRFB and construction began 2011, which will permanently modify spillbays twenty through twenty-two to create a surface spill fish-passage route at Priest Rapids Dam.
-It is anticipated that construction of the PRFB will be completed in time for the 2014 fish-spill season, and pending approval of its use by the PRCC, the PRFB will be used as the primary fish-passage route at Priest Rapids Dam in 2014.
-In the event that the PRFB is not complete, the top-spill bulkhead that was moved to spillbays 5&6 to allow for a surface-spill fish-passage route will be used again in 2014, subject to PRCC approval.
-The use of spillbays 5&6 will pass up to 24 kcfs, while the use of the PRFB (if completed) is expected to pass up to 27 kcfs.
+Based on the above referenced studies of the prototype surface spill (top-spill bulkhead), construction of the PRFB began in 2011, which permanently modified spillbays twenty through twenty-two to create a surface spill fish-passage route at Priest Rapids Dam.
+The construction of the PRFB was completed in April of 2014, just prior to the fish-spill season, and with PRCC approval, the PRFB was used as the primary fish-passage route at Priest Rapids Dam in 2014.